pijll/18xx-unified-rules/games/18ChesapeakeOTR.md

 and the tiles must connect to each other.

 P4:
-The owning company may place a straight city tile in its associated hex.
+The owning company may place a tile in its associated hex.
 This counts as the company's tile lay action for the turn.
 Terrain cost must be paid.
 After the tile has been laid,